- Bachelor of Social Work (BSW)

 What Are the Requirements to be Admitted to the Program?

-- Students may take pre-social work courses prior to being admitted to the program.
+- Students have to go through a program admissions process to demonstrate their commitment and potential for success in the BSW and MSW Programs.
+Students may take pre-social work courses prior to being admitted to the program.

 Where Are Recent Graduates Employed?